Experiment Evaluation API

 Evaluation example

-Set the fields in the table, and press send to send the request in browser, or copy the curl to send the request yourself.
+Set the fields in the table, then select Send to make the request in your browser, or copy the curl command to run the request yourself.

 GET /v1/flags

-The data model returned by this API is different from what you may see in the management API for flags and experiments.
-This format is specifically used for evaluation purposes, which is more verbose and less human readable than the management API.
+The data model returned by this API differs from the management API format for flags and experiments.
+The Flags API format supports evaluation, so it's more verbose and less human-readable than the management API format.

 Flags query parameters